Biden's $6T budget: Social spending, taxes on business

 Like all presidential budgets, Biden’s plan is simply a proposal.
 It’s up to Congress to implement it through tax and spending legislation and annual agency budget bills.
 With Democrats in control of Capitol Hill, albeit barely, the president has the ability to implement many of his tax and spending plans, though his hopes for awarding greater increases to domestic agencies than to the Pentagon are sure to hit a GOP roadblock.

-On Thursday, a top Senate ally, Appropriations Committee Chairman Patrick Leahy, D-Vt., called for bipartisan talks to start the annual appropriations bills.
+A top Senate ally, Appropriations Committee Chairman Patrick Leahy, D-Vt., called Thursday for bipartisan talks to start the annual appropriations bills.
 There’s incentive for both GOP defense hawks and liberal Democrats like Leahy to bargain since the alternative is a long-term freeze at current spending levels.

 The Biden plan comes as the White House is seeking an agreement with Senate Republicans over infrastructure spending.
-But there are growing expectations that he may have to rely solely on support from his narrow Democratic majorities in Congress.
+But winning gains that would even begin to meet his social spending goals would require him to rely solely on support from his narrow Democratic majorities in Congress.

 Biden’s spending proposals include numerous new programs to strengthen the “caring economy” with large programs aimed at child and elder care: $437 billion over 10 years to provide free preschool to all 3- and 4-year-olds and two years of free community college to all Americans.
 Also, $225 billion would subsidize child care to allow many to pay a maximum of 7% of their income for all children under age 5.